insin/nwb/docs/Commands.md

 When building React apps, you can also pass a `--preact` flag to configure Webpack to use [Preact](https://preactjs.com/) via the [`preact-compat`](https://github.com/developit/preact-compat) module, or an `--inferno` flag to configure Webpack to use [Inferno](https://infernojs.org/) via the [`inferno-compat`](https://github.com/infernojs/inferno/tree/master/packages/inferno-compat#readme) module.

 If your app and its dependencies are compatible, this can be a quick and easy way to reduce the size of your app.

+**In Inferno and Preact apps only:**

+These apps are pre-configured to use their React compatibility layer if React is imported, so you can try to re-use existing React components out of the box.

+You'll only pay the cost of including the compatibility layer in your bundle if you import something which uses React.

 **In React component modules and other web modules:**